Bjg813/funnzzziieeesss/README.md

-# Testing this site for git purposes only and to have fun!
+# Testing this site for git purposes only!
+While having some fun of course!

 This is the repo for my personal website 👋